 A doctor living in the town of Oicha in North Kivu has been re-hospitalised with Ebola symptoms after his wife was confirmed as having the disease when she traveled to the nearby city of Beni, said Dr. Peter Salama, WHO’s head of emergency operations.

 Oicha is almost entirely surrounded by ADF Ugandan Islamist militia, and there are “extremely serious security concerns” following many civilian killings, he said.
 Aid workers, priests and government officials are held hostage in the area, he added.

 More than 100 armed groups operate in all of volatile eastern Congo, including dozens in North Kivu.

 The doctor’s initial test for Ebola – which causes vomiting, hemorrhagic fever and diarrhea – had been negative but fresh results are awaited after retesting, Salama told Reuters.
 The doctor is among 14 confirmed or probable cases among health workers.

-“So for the first time really we have a confirmed case and contacts in an area of very high insecurity.
+“So for the first time really we have a confirmed case and s in an area of very high insecurity.
 It really was the problem we were anticipating and the problem at same time that we were dreading,” he told a news briefing.